 Me: I have been vegetarian since around 13 yrs old, and vegan for around 23 years now- ish.
 I had been toying with the idea of moving to veganism for some time, and then one year, whilst in the US and eating too much processed cheese, I started to develop an intolerance.
 Although this helped me take the leap, it wasn’t the reason I became vegan.
 I initially avoided milk and cheese, and it took another half a year or so for me to fully become vegan and not eat things that contained eggs as well.

-Her: Our daughter was born 11 years ago (another wow).
+Her: Our daughter is now a young teen (another wow).
 We made the decision together to raise her vegetarian.
-She has been vegan (her choice) for over a year now – and is extremely proud of this.
+She has been vegan (her choice) since she was 11 yrs old – and is extremely proud of this.
 She (as most children are) is an avid animal lover, and cannot conceive why anyone would want to eat an animal, when they don’t have to.
 She is a healthy, active, curious, funny, intelligent little human being, and we are super-proud parents.

 Part of the reason for this blog is to share some of our experiences as a vegan/veggie family – not just restaurant/food shares, but also emotional experiences, social issues, etc. It’s not smooth sailing when the majority of people we work, play, go to school with are not vegan, and raising kids with their own fussy eating habits can also be challenging.
 But by sharing our experiences, then we (and you) can maybe make a difference and help some others out there with what might lay ahead.